ThembinkosiThemba/go-project-starter/README.md

 1. Install PostgreSQL if you haven't already.
 2. Create a new database for your project.
-3. Update the PostgreSQL connection details in your `.env` file
+3. Update the PostgreSQL connection details in your `.env` file.
-4. The migrations will automatically run when you run the project.
+4. Use the migration endpoint via curl or postman to run all necessary migrations.

 Alternatively, you can use solutions like [Aiven](https://aiven.io/) which has completely hosted db solutions.
 Think of it as Atlas, and it's completely free.

+### MYSQL

+1. Install MYSQL if you haven't already.
+You can also run mysql via docker and use that connection instead.
+2. Create a new database for your project.
+3. Update the MYSQL connection details in your `.env` file.
+4. Use the migration endpoint via curl or postman to run all necessary migrations.

 ### Docker setup